A Quantum Breakdown Model: from Many-body Localization to Chaos with Scars

 If one view the Fock states in a Krylov subspace within each interval $[m_{b,p},m_{f,p+1}]$ as a conditionally extended single effective particle on site $m_{s,p}\in[m_{b,p},m_{f,p+1}]$ (the site with $3$ fermions) similar to that in \cref{eq:H-tb-0,eq:H-tb-mb}, the above picture can be illustrated as follows.
 If $n_{m_{f,p}}^0=1$ and $m_{b,p}=m_{f,p}$ for some $p\ge2$, the $(p-1)$-th effective particle and the $p$-th effective particle will have a hard core repulsion on site $m_{f,p}$.
 Otherwise, the $(p-1)$-th effective particle and the $p$-th effective particle are decoupled.
 Namely, among the $M_Q$ effective particles (one in each conditionally extended interval in \cref{fig-MBL}(c)), two neighboring effective particles can have a boundary hard core interaction with each other only when their conditionally extended intervals touch each other and the boundary site $m_{f,p}$ between them has $n_{m_{f,p}}^0=1$.
 Such an interaction obstructs us to analytically obtain the eigenstates in these Krylov subspaces.

 Since this interaction in any generic charge $Q$ sector only weakly exists on the boundary between some neighboring subsystems in very few Krylov subspaces, we expect the eigenstates to be well approximated by direct products of eigenstates of $M_Q+1$ subsystems, which would still show MBL.
 As a numerical test, in Fig. \ref{figN=3-W=0}(e)-(f) we show the energy spectrum and subregion entanglement entropy of the charge $Q=21924$ sector eigenstates of the $(N,M)=(3,10)$ model calculated by ED, where the model parameters are the same as Fig. \ref{figN=3-W=0}(c)-(d), namely, uniform $\mu_m=\mu=1$, random interaction strength $J=10$ (the same random $J^{ijk}_{m,l}$), and $W=0$.
-This charge $Q$ in the form of \cref{eq:Qgeneral} corresponds to $\{n^{0}_{1},n^{0}_{3},n^{0}_{7}\}=\{1,1,2\}$ and all the other $n^0_m=0$.
+This charge $Q$ in the form of \cref{eq:Qgeneral} corresponds to $\{n^{0}_{1},n^{0}_{3},n^{0}_{7}\}=\{1,1,2\}$ and all the other $n^0_m=0$ (see \cref{Tab-Q}).